 Description

-The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting bids for the lease of a fully operated cutterhead, hydraulic pipeline dredge with a minimum diameter of 24 inches for construction and maintenance dredging services in Vicksburg, Mississippi.
-This procurement, identified as solicitation No. W912EE25BA002, requires bidders to meet specific qualifications, provide performance and payment bonds, and adhere to safety standards and wage determinations as outlined in the solicitation.
-The contract, valued between $5 million and $10 million, emphasizes the importance of contractor compliance and integrity, with bids due by March 27, 2025.
-Interested parties can direct inquiries to Andrew McCaskill at andrew.mccaskill@usace.army.mil or by phone at 601-631-5248.
+The Department of Defense, through the U.S. Army Corps of Engineers, Vicksburg District, is soliciting bids for the lease of one fully operated cutterhead hydraulic pipeline dredge, with a minimum diameter of 24 inches, for construction and maintenance dredging services within the Vicksburg District and adjacent areas.
+The procurement aims to support dredging operations essential for maintaining navigable waterways, particularly within the Mississippi River ports and harbors.
+This unrestricted solicitation has an estimated contract value between $5 million and $10 million, with bids due by March 27, 2025.
+Interested bidders must ensure active registration in the System for Award Management (SAM) and can direct inquiries to Andrew McCaskill at andrew.mccaskill@usace.army.mil or by phone at 601-631-5248.

 Point(s) of Contact